-We’ve all heard the old adage that moving house can be one of the most stressful times in your life (although to be perfectly honest, here at Happy2Move we see absolutely no reason why it should be!).
+We’ve all heard the old adage that moving house can be one of the most stressful times in your life.
+Although to be perfectly honest, here at Happy2Move we see no reason why it should be!
 One thing we can all agree on, though, is that packing your belongings ahead of a move can be a bit of a chore.

-As long-established moving experts, we’ve learned a few things over the years about how to pack for moving house – and, as ever, we like to make things as simple as possible for anybody tackling a change of location.
+As long-established moving experts, we’ve learned a few things over the years about how to pack for moving house.
+As ever, we like to make things as simple as possible for anybody tackling a change of location.

 Hack your packing

 With that in mind, here are just a few of our favourite moving house tips and tricks.
-You can think of them as packing hacks, moving trade secrets, whatever you like…as long as they help smooth things along when it comes to packing up your items for a move, then we’re always happy to share!
+You can think of them as packing hacks and moving trade secrets.
+As long as they help smooth things along when it comes to packing up your items for a move, then we’re always happy to share!

 Prioritise to downsize

 Deciding what to keep and what to get rid of when you move is tough.
-Giving it the full Marie Kondo (or even William Morris, i.e. ‘have nothing in your house that you do not know to be useful, or believe to be beautiful’) is a nice idea on paper, but it doesn’t really account for emotional attachment.
+Giving it the full Marie Kondo (or even William Morris, i.e. ‘have nothing in your house that you do not know to be useful, or believe to be beautiful’).
+This is a nice idea on paper, but it doesn’t account for emotional attachment.

 Moving house can be an emotionally choppy time, making it difficult to see the woods for the trees when trying to declutter.
-We’ve always found it helpful to think in terms of priorities when packing for moving home – if you had to choose just one box, what would be in it?
-Ok, now what about if you were allowed another three boxes?
+We’ve always found it helpful to think in terms of priorities when packing for moving home: if you had to choose just one box, what would be in it?

 Schedule in advance

 Of course, one obvious caveat for the method outlined above is that you’ll want to keep using some of your favourite items right up until the day of the move.
-This is not (honestly, take our word for it) the ideal time to start your packing…so what’s the solution?
-Simple, really – once you’ve made your priority lists, there’s nothing stopping you actually packing in reverse order!
+This is not (honestly, take our word for it) the ideal time to start your packing.
+So, what’s the solution?
+Simple, really – once you’ve made your priority lists, nothing is stopping you from actually packing in reverse order!

 As a general rule, the earlier you can begin, the better things will go.
 And, if there are things you absolutely can’t bear to put under wraps until the last possible moment, simply assign them to one of the last box loads.
-Either way, provided you sit down nice and early with a calendar and really plan out which things can be moved on which days, you’ll be in pretty good shape.
+Either way, sit down nice and early with a calendar and plan out which things can be moved on which days.

-Do your best to stick to this timeline as rigidly as possible; that way, you’ll always have a good idea of where (and, importantly, when!) certain things were put away, and avoid struggling to keep track of specific valued or handy items in the midst of all the upheaval.
+Do your best to stick to this timeline as rigidly as possible; that way, you’ll always have a good idea of where (and, importantly, when!) certain things were put away.
+Avoid struggling to keep track of specific valued or handy items amid all the upheaval.

 Box (and label!) clever